 Alongside her teaching and performance experience, Mrs. Hartigan, taught strings at Fredericksburg Christian Schools, has worked with the Rappahannock Youth Symphony, held a position as the strings coordinator for Roberson’s Music as well as served on numerous boards and committees for non-profit organizations.
 Her professional affiliations include American Strings Teachers Association (ASTA), Virginia String Teacher Association (VASTA) and Rappahannock Music Society (RMS).

-Ms. Hartigan currently teaches cello and violin at Forte Music Studios and South Stafford Christian School.
+Ms. Hartigan currently teaches cello and violin at her private studio in Fredericksburg, Virginia.